GoogleCloudPlatform/community/tutorials/using-scheduler-invoke-private-functions-oidc/index.md

 ### Invoke a Cloud Function from a scheduled job

-To test the configurations without having to wait for the next scheduled invocation, you can trigger the scheduled job by clicking **Run Trigger** on the scheduled job listing in the Cloud Console.
+To test the configurations without having to wait for the next scheduled invocation, you can trigger the scheduled job by clicking **Run Now** on the scheduled job listing in the Cloud Console.
 You can also use the following command:

     gcloud scheduler jobs run my-hourly-job